 ** Poor visibility of roadway, traffic signals and signage due to short sight distance and old, poorly placed signs

-** Transit stops in locations that cause backups and confusing driving patterns
+** Transit stops in locations that cause backups and unpredictable driving patterns

 What are the proposed solutions?